dawud-b/FireSim/chipyard_doc.md

 - **libdwarf File Not Found**

-  > This error occurs if you previously tried to do Infrasetup fix from libdwarf not found.

   ```
   [localhost] out: /home/dawud/miniforge3/bin/../lib/gcc/x86_64-conda-linux-gnu/15.1.0/../../../../x86_64-conda-linux-gnu/bin/ld: cannot find -l:libdwarf.so: No such file or directory
   [localhost] out: collect2: error: ld returned 1 exit status